modevsty/go-letteravatar/readme.md

 ```bash
 ./letteravatar
 ```
-The application will guide you through the following steps:
+The application will guide you through a series of prompts:

-1. Enter your first and last name.
+1. Enter Your Name: Input your first and last name only.
-2. Pick a background color from the provided list by entering the corresponding number.
+2. Pick a Background Color: Choose from the list by entering the corresponding number.
-3. Choose a shape for your avatar by selecting from the options provided.
+3. Pick a Shape: Select your preferred shape for the avatar.
+4. Pick a Save Format: Choose between PNG or JPG formats for your avatar.
-4. After these steps, the program generates an avatar based on your selections and saves it as a PNG file in the current directory.
+5. After these selections, the program generates your avatar according to your specifications and saves it in the current directory.

 ## Customizing Avatar
 The letteravatarapi allows for customization of the avatar's shape, size, and colors.
 Here are some methods you can use:

 - WithShape("circle" or "rectangle"): Defines the shape of the avatar.
 - WithSize(int): Sets the size of the avatar.
-- SetColor(background, foreground string): Sets the background and foreground colors.
+- WithColor(bgColorHex string): Sets the background color.

 These methods can be chained together when creating a new LetterAvatar instance.